seattleflu/documentation/data-flow.md

 Each study arm sets up their own REDCap project so they can customize the questions and flow of the survey according to the needs of the study.
 Due these differences, we've set up separate ingest processes for all of the SFS projects.
-We use a single ingest process for all SCAN projects since they have identical survey fields, just translated into different languages.
+On the other hand, we use a single ingest process for all SCAN projects since they have identical survey fields, just translated into different languages.

 REDCap has a feature called Data Entry Trigger (DET) that will POST minimal data about a record to an API endpoint when the record is created or updated.
 However, these do not work for bulk uploaded records or records updated via the mobile platform.
-For these cases, we have cronjobs set up to generate DETs for records over a certain time period and upload them to ID3C (see example in [backoffice](https://github.com/seattleflu/backoffice/blob/master/bin/generate-and-upload-uw-retro-redcap-dets))
+For these cases, we have cronjobs set up to generate DETs for records over a certain time period and upload them to ID3C (see example in [backoffice](https://github.com/seattleflu/backoffice/blob/master/bin/generate-and-upload-uw-retro-redcap-dets)).

 Projects are set up to POST DETs to an [SFS API endpoint] that will upload the data to ID3C table `receiving.redcap_det`.
 We use this data to fetch the full records from the REDCap API and transform each record into a [FHIR Bundle].